Scuba diving… in Japan?

-Japan is known for kimonos and sushi, not for scuba diving.
+Japan is known for samurais and sushi, but not for scuba diving.

-But take a moment to explore Japan's waters and you'll be surprised.
+But if you take the opportunity to explore Japan’s waters and you’ll be surprised.

 With a bit of research and patience, ice diving, tropical diving and a huge range of marine life are all within easy reach for visitors and residents of Japan.

-Because Japan is an archipelagic country with islands covering over 3,000km, there is a huge difference in water temperature between north and south.
+Because Japan is an archipelagic country with islands covering over 1800 miles (3,000km), there is a huge difference in water temperature between north and south.

 Northern Japan (Hokkaido) tends to be cool or cold.
 Southern Japan (Kyushu and Okinawa) consists of hundreds of islands and islets in the very deep south of the Japanese archipelago.
-It's warm year round with temperatures around 20C in winter and 31C in summer, making it ideal for crystal clear waters, white sand and colorful fish.
+It’s warm year-round with temperatures around 68°F (20°C) in winter and 88°F (31°C) during the summer, making it ideal for crystal clear waters, white sand, and colorful fish.

 Japan is also volcanic with a fascinating underwater topography such as steep vertical walls and interesting rock formations.
 A lot of the islands in southern Japan and south of the capital Tokyo were formed from volcanic eruptions, and as dive guides will explain, this is plain to see when you go diving.